 Open Source Textbooks

-Even if you are using an open text, complete a requisition with the Bookstore so your students know in advance what text will be used.
+You can find open textbooks, including searching by discipline on the USask Open Educational Practices website.
+If you are using an Open text, complete a textbook requisition with the USask Bookstore so your students know in advance what text will be used.

 As educators, you will likely work with copyright-protected materials every day.
 It is important to be aware of the University’s copyright guidelines and policy when preparing and distributing course materials to your students.
 The Copyright Office can help you determine how to provide materials to your students while respecting copyright law, answer any copyright questions you may have, and assist with acquiring permissions from copyright owners.